 2018 Competition Winners and Finalists

-Finalists' images werE exhibited at the Aussie street exhibition, 541 artspace Kent Street Sydney,
+the 2018 Aussie street exhibition held at 541 artspace Kent Street Sydney,

 at head on photo festival, May 5-15th 2018

 Giving Australian street photographers the opportunity to be exhibited at a leading Sydney gallery during one of the world’s most prestigious photography festivals, AUSSIE STREET showcased the best contemporary street photography in Australia curated by an expert judging panel.

 AUSSIE STREET is non-profit and all funds raised through competition entries were utilised to make the event successful and to support the photographic community.

 In addition to the Finalist exhibition, there are three placed Prizes in the Aussie Street 2018 Competition:

 First Prize for Best Single Aussie Street Photograph - AUD $1000

 Second Prize for Best Single Aussie Street Photograph - AUD $500

 Third Prize for Best Single Aussie Street Photograph - AUD $250